VertebrateResequencing/wr/.docs/bugfixes/260829-2-incidental.md

     `make lint` 0 issues.
   - NOT fixed, recorded instead: a stale `running` after a job is **deleted** mid-flight.
-That job is in neither the queue nor the complete bucket, so `statusFromSubscriptionUpdate` falls back to `statusFromJobUpdate`, whose payload has no `Exited` field at all.
+That job is in neither the queue nor the complete bucket, so `statusFromSubscriptionUpdate` falls back to `statusFromJobUpdate`, which never sets `Exited` - the field is on `JStatus` (`serverWebI.go:232`) and so is always sent, but at its zero value `false`.
+So the fallback payload cannot report an exited snapshot, and the guard cannot fire on it.
 A rarer shape, and guessing at it would have meant an unjustified clause.